 Bronstein, Gewirtz & Grossman, LLC, A Successful Firm, Notifies International Game Technology PLC (IGT) Investors of Class Action and Encourages Investors to Actively Participate

-NEW YORK, NY / ACCESSWIRE / November 22, 2022 / --Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against International Game Technology PLC ("IGT" or "the Company") IGT and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired IGT securities between March 16, 2018 and August 29, 2022, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/igt.
+/EIN News/ -- NEW YORK, Nov.
+23, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against International Game Technology PLC (“IGT” or “the Company”) (NYSE: IGT) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired IGT securities between March 16, 2018 and August 29, 2022, both dates inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/igt.

 This class action seeks to recover damages against Defendants for alleged violations of the Securities Exchange Act of 1934 (the “Exchange Act”).